Fishing trawler: History

-During the 17th century, the British developed the Dogger, an early type of sailing trawler commonly operated in the North Sea.
-The Dogger takes its name from the Dutch word dogger, meaning a fishing vessel which tows a trawl.
+The 17th century saw the development of an early type of sailing trawler called a Dogger, which commonly operated in the North Sea.
+It takes its name from an earlier type of the same name, and from the area fished.
+The word is the Dutch word for codfish (dogge), but has come to mean a fishing vessel which tows a trawl.
 Doggers were slow but sturdy, capable of fishing in the rough conditions of the North Sea.

 The modern fishing trawler was developed in the 19th century, at the English fishing port of Brixham.
 By the early 19th century, the fishermen at Brixham needed to expand their fishing area further than ever before due to the ongoing depletion of stocks that was occurring in the overfished waters of South Devon.
 The Brixham trawler that evolved there was of a sleek build and had a tall gaff rig, which gave the vessel sufficient speed to make long-distance trips out to the fishing grounds in the ocean.
 They were also sufficiently robust to be able to tow large trawls in deep water.
 The great trawling fleet that built up at Brixham earned the village the title of 'Mother of Deep-Sea Fisheries'.

 This revolutionary design made large scale trawling in the ocean possible for the first time, resulting in a substantial migration of fishermen from the ports in the South of England, to villages further north, such as Scarborough, Hull, Grimsby, Harwich and Yarmouth, that were points of access to the large fishing grounds in the Atlantic Ocean.
 The small village of Grimsby grew to become the 'largest fishing port in the world' by the mid 19th century.
 With the tremendous expansion in the fishing industry, the Grimsby Dock Company was opened in 1854 as the first modern fishing port.
 The facilities incorporated many innovations of the time – the dock gates and cranes were operated by hydraulic power, and the 300 ft Grimsby Dock Tower was built to provide a head of water with sufficient pressure by William Armstrong.

 The elegant Brixham trawler spread across the world, influencing fishing fleets everywhere.
 By the end of the 19th century, there were over 3,000 fishing trawlers in commission in Britain, with almost 1,000 at Grimsby.
 These trawlers were sold to fishermen around Europe, including from the Netherlands and Scandinavia.
 Twelve trawlers went on to form the nucleus of the German fishing fleet.